Gurdjieff and the Women of the Rope

 amazon

-5.0 out of 5 stars Essential Reading for all interest in George Gurdjieff and The Fourth Way Teachings
+Essential Reading for all interest in George Gurdjieff and The Fourth Way Teachings

 Recommended reading for all interested in George Gurdjieff and The Fourth Way Teachings.